learn-co-curriculum/react-hooks-jsx/README.md

 directly, which will return a random number when the component is rendered.

 We _also_ used a variable, `currentTime`, which holds the String value of the current date and time.
-In our example, `currentTime` a variable within the `Tweet` component.
-It's common to write variables inside React components in order to organize functionality based on a component's responsibility (and also give ourselves access to other variables within the function's scope, as we'll see in later lessons).
+In our example, `currentTime` is a variable within the `Tweet` component.
+It's common to write variables inside React components in order to organize functionality based on a component's responsibility.

 **Keep this in mind**: Any time you want to use JavaScript variables or call functions from within a JSX element, you must use curly braces like we did in